Resources for PCC members

 - Understanding image copyright (pdf)

-- Data Protection (external pdf)
+- Data Protection and GDPR (external pdf)

 - Parish Resources (external link)